MunibaFaiza/dssp_parser/README.md

-# DSSP file Parser

-## Parse DSSP files to extract all helices.
+# DSSP file Parser - Parse DSSP files to extract all helices from .dssp files

 ### Introduction

-This package parses DSSP files and fetch all helices in separate files.
+This package parses DSSP files and grives you all helices in separate files.
+Requires Python3

+## Prepare your files

 Save all DSSP files of the PDB structures in 'dssp_files' direcotry.
-These files are obtained from the PDB structures using DSSP.
+These files can be obtained from the PDB structures using DSSP.

 Test data is provided in the given directories.